The Best North Dakota Auto Insurance Companies

 North Dakota’s auto insurance rates are much lower than the national average, primarily because it has such a low population density.
 Fewer cars on the road means a smaller risk of accidents.
 Insurance companies are less likely to have to pay out claims, so they’re able to transfer that savings onto you in the form of lower premiums.

-North Dakota also has one of the lowest rates of uninsured drivers in the nation, which is also good news to insurers.
-They don’t have to worry about being held responsible for damages that their drivers didn’t cause.
+North Dakota also has one of the lowest rates of uninsured drivers in the nation, coming in at just 6.8%, which is also good news to insurers; They don’t have to worry about being held responsible for damages that their drivers didn’t cause.

 Unfortunately, the state’s rural environment has some downsides as well.
 North Dakota has one of the highest fatal accident rates in the nation, in part because it takes longer to get patients from these rural areas to hospitals that can treat them.
 If you find yourself involved in a serious accident, your medical bills could pile up quickly.
 So it’s important to make sure you purchase the most liability coverage and PIP that you can, so you won’t get stuck with out-of-pocket costs in the event of an accident.